merovex-press/espacesociety.github.io/pages/fiction-notes/moscow-rules.md

 One tactic I have personally used myself when doing the occasional sweep for a client,  is to arrive in a borrowed van which bears the name of some maintenance company.
-My typical motife is to arrive as a "painter" and when I enter the office if its a large office I announce myself as such to the secretary.
+My typical motif is to arrive as a "painter" and when I enter the office if its a large office I announce myself as such to the secretary.
 This of course must be made clear in advance to the client so that the secretary knows that the  "painter" (or "plumber" or "carpentry contractor" will arrive), again it should be stressed that not even secretaries should be made aware of the TSCM Techs identity or purpose of visit.
-All equipment I carry in discreetly in a  painters spackle bag which is just large enough for most of my sweep gear.
+All equipment I carry in discreetly in a painter's spackle bag which is just large enough for most of my sweep gear.
 And for my spectrum analyzer which is too large for the spackle bag, I just haul that into the office discreetly wrapped up in a large painters cloth tarp.

-Usually I strip the plates off of the van and I remove the inspection and registration sticker so as to avoid being "checked-out" by an LN agent who may find your van "suspicous".
-This in actuallity IS NOT THE IDEAL METHOD.
+Usually I strip the plates off of the van and I remove the inspection and registration sticker so as to avoid being "checked-out" by an LN agent who may find your van "suspicious".
+This in actuality *is not the ideal method*.
 I merely do that for convenience purposes. (because I am not rich I cant afford multiple vans and vehicles registered to multiple legitimate "ghost" companies which all must pay taxes and be registered with the state you do business in.)
 In fact its better to arrive in a